PruthvirajPrakash/Stock_Price_Prediction/README.md

 Volume: This represents the total number of shares traded during a given period and is a measure of the stock's liquidity.
 Technical Indicators such as Exponential Moving Average (EMA), Ichimoku Cloud components (Tenkan-sen, Kijun-sen, Senkou Span A & B, Chikou Span), and Keltner Channels.
 These are used to predict future movements based on past price action and volume.
 Target Variable
-The target variable for this analysis is the Close price of the stock.
-Predicting the closing price can help traders make decisions about buying or selling shares.
+The target variable for this analysis is the Open,Close, High and Low price of the stock.

 Data Exploration
 Statistical Summary: Conducted a statistical analysis to understand the central tendencies and dispersions of the stock prices and technical indicators.